Diabetes diet - gestational

 - Moderate amounts of whole grains, such as bread, cereal, pasta, and rice, plus starchy vegetables, such as corn and peas

 - Fewer foods that have a lot of sugar, such as soft drinks, fruit juices, and pastries

 You should eat three small- to moderate-sized meals and one or more snacks each day.
 Do not skip meals and snacks.
 Keep the amount and types of food (carbohydrates, fats, and proteins) the same from day to day.
 This can help you keep your blood sugar stable.

 - Less than half the calories you eat should come from carbohydrates.

 - Most carbohydrates are found in starchy or sugary foods.
 They include bread, rice, pasta, cereal, potatoes, peas, corn, fruit, fruit juice, milk, yogurt, cookies, candy, soda, and other sweets.

 - High-fiber, whole-grain carbohydrates are healthy choices.

 - Vegetables are good for your health and your blood sugar.
 Enjoy lots of them.

 - Carbohydrates in food are measured in grams.
-You can learn to count the carbohydrates in the foods that you eat.
+You can learn to count the amount of carbohydrates in the foods that you eat.

 GRAINS, BEANS, AND STARCHY VEGETABLES